Eleanor of England, Countess of Bar

 In 1270, due to the departure of her parents for the Ninth Crusade, Eleanor, her brother Henry, and her first cousin John of Brittany (the son of Eleanor’s paternal aunt Beatrice) were cared for at Windsor Castle by their grandmother Eleanor of Provence.
 During the absence of her parents, Eleanor’s grandfather King Henry III of England died on November 16, 1272, and her father succeeded to the English throne as King Edward I. Eleanor remained very close to her brother Henry until his premature death in October 1274.
 Because Eleanor’s parents had left England when she was only a year old, she was much closer to her grandmother Eleanor of Provence.
 Eleanor did not see her parents again until their return from the crusade in August 1274.

 In 1273, when Eleanor was only four years old, her father King Edward I betrothed her to the future Alfonso III, King of Aragon who was eight years old, hoping to form an anti-France alliance.
 In 1281, Alfonso’s father King Pedro III of Aragon asked King Edward I to send him Eleanor so that she could be raised in Aragon but Edward wanted to wait another year before sending his daughter to Aragon.
 However, in 1282, a war broke out between Aragon and Naples over Sicily, and King Philippe III of France and Pope Martin IV were on the side of Naples.
 King Edward I decided it would be a bad foreign policy move to send his daughter to Aragon at that time.
-In 1285, Alfonso became King of Aragon, and five years later, when King Edward I felt that it was an opportune time, Eleanor and Alfonso III, King of Aragon were married by proxy at Westminster Abbey on August 15, 1290.
+In 1285, Alfonso became King of Aragon, and five years later, when King Edward I felt that it was a reasonable time, Eleanor and Alfonso III, King of Aragon were married by proxy at Westminster Abbey on August 15, 1290.
 However, the marriage was never consummated.
 On June 18, 1291, before Eleanor left for her in-person wedding in Aragon, Alfonso died from an infection.

 Henri II, Count of Bar; Credit – Wikipedia